National Ground Intelligence Center Welcomes New Commander

 |0

-This work, National Ground Intelligence Center Welcomes New Commander [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Ground Intelligence Center Welcomes New Commander, by Rita McIntosh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.